-Daysontage of Ownership
+Percentage of Ownership

-- a) Chunghwa continues to control seven out of thirteen seats of the Board of Directors of SENAO through the support of large beneficial stockholders.
-As a result, the Company treated SENAO as a subsidiary. - b) CHIEF issued new shares in March 2022, December 2022 and December 2023 as its employees exercised options.
-Therefore, the Company's ownership interest in CHIEF decreased to 58.67% and 58.63% as of December 31, 2022 and 2023, respectively. - c) Chunghwa did not participate in the capital increase of CHST in November 2022.
-Therefore, the Company's ownership interest in CHST decreased to 37.09% as of December 31, 2023.
-However, Chunghwa continues to control three out of five seats of the Board of Directors of CHST.
-As a result, the Company treated CHST as a subsidiary. - d) CLPT issued new shares in May 2023 as its employees exercised options.
-Therefore, the Company's ownership interest in CLPT decreased to 74.56% as of December 31, 2023. - e) CHTSC issued new shares in February 2022, May 2022, February 2023 and May 2023 as its employees exercised options.
-Therefore, the Company's ownership interest in CHTSC decreased to 73.09% and 69.28% as of December 31, 2022 and 2023, respectively. - f) SIS reduced 96.26% of its capital to offset accumulated deficits in November 2022.
-The Company's ownership interest in SIS remained the same.
-SIS completed its liquidation in September 2023. - g) Youyi completed its liquidation in November 2023. - h) In order to coordinate with financial planning and adjustment of organizational resources, the Board of Directors of SENYOUNG approved the merger with Senaolife.
+- a) Chunghwa continues to control more than half of seats of the Board of Directors of SENAO through the support of large beneficial stockholders.
+As a result, the Company treated SENAO as a subsidiary. - b) CHIEF issued new shares in December 2023 and December 2024 as its employees exercised options.
+Therefore, the Company's ownership interest in CHIEF decreased to 58.63% and 58.57% as of December 31, 2023 and 2024, respectively. - c) Chunghwa controls more than half of seats of the Board of Directors of CHST as of December 31, 2024.
+As a result, the Company treated CHST as a subsidiary.
+For the information of changes in Chunghwa's control over CHST in January 2025, please refer to Note 43. - d) CLPT issued new shares in May 2023 and July 2024 as its employees exercised options.
+Therefore, the Company's ownership interest in CLPT decreased to 74.56% and 69.87% as of December 31, 2023 and 2024, respectively. - e) CHTSC issued new shares in February 2023, May 2023, January 2024, March 2024 and December 2024 as its employees exercised options.
+In addition, Chunghwa disposed of some shares of CHTSC in August 2024 before CHTSC traded its shares on the emerging stock market according to the local requirements.
+Therefore, the Company's ownership interest in CHTSC decreased to 69.28% and 63.45% as of December 31, 2023 and 2024, respectively. - f) Chunghwa disposed of some shares of IISI in August 2024 before IISI traded its shares on the emerging stock market according to the local requirements.
+Therefore, the Company's ownership interest in IISI decreased to 49.64% as of December 31, 2024.
+Chunghwa continues to control more than half of seats of the Board of Directors of IISI.
+As a result, the Company treated IISI as a subsidiary. - g) Chunghwa invested and established CDCC Capital in February 2024.
+Chunghwa obtained 100% ownership interest of CDCC Capital.

+- h) Chunghwa invested and established CHTEU in July 2024.
+Chunghwa obtained 100% ownership interest of CHTEU. - i) SIS completed its liquidation in September 2023. - j) Youyi completed its liquidation in November 2023. - k) In order to coordinate with financial planning and adjustment of organizational resources, the Board of Directors of SENYOUNG approved the merger with Senaolife.
 SENYOUNG was the surviving company.
-The merger was completed on May 1, 2023.

-- i) CHIEF has two out of three seats of the Board of Directors of SCT according to the mutual agreements among stockholders and gained control over SCT; hence, SCT is deemed as a subsidiary of the Company. - j) Though the Company's ownership interest in CHPT is less than 50%, the management considered the absolute and relative size of ownership interest, and the dispersion of shares owned by the other stockholders and concluded that the Company has a sufficiently dominant voting interest to direct the relevant activities; hence, CHPT is deemed as a subsidiary of the Company. - CHPT invested and established TestPro in March 2022.
-CHPT obtained 100% ownership interest of TestPro. - TestPro invested and established NavCore in May 2022.
-TestPro obtained 54.25% ownership interest of NavCore. - m) SIHK completed its liquidation in July 2023. - n) CTC completed its liquidation in October 2022. - o) IESA completed its liquidation in September 2023. - p) IICL, LTCL and LSCL completed liquidation in September 2022. - q) IISI purchased shares of UTC in August 2023.
-Therefore, the Company's ownership interest in UTC increased to 100% as of December 31, 2023. - r) IEHK completed its liquidation in June 2023.
+The merger was completed on May 1, 2023. - CHIEF has more than half of seats of the Board of Directors of SCT according to the mutual agreements among stockholders and gained control over SCT; hence, SCT is deemed as a subsidiary of the Company. - m) Though the Company's ownership interest in CHPT is less than 50%, the management considered the absolute and relative size of ownership interest, and the dispersion of shares owned by the other stockholders and concluded that the Company has a sufficiently dominant voting interest to direct the relevant activities; hence, CHPT is deemed as a subsidiary of the Company. - n) SIHK completed its liquidation in July 2023. - o) IESA completed its liquidation in September 2023. - p) IISI purchased shares of UTC in August 2023.
+Therefore, the Company's ownership interest in UTC increased to 100%. - q) IEHK completed its liquidation in June 2023.

-The following diagram presented information regarding the relationship and percentages of ownership interests between Chunghwa and its subsidiaries as of December 31, 2023.
+The following diagram presented information regarding the relationship and percentages of ownership interests between Chunghwa and its subsidiaries as of December 31, 2024.